Background pattern

 • high blood pressure;

-• bone weakening (osteoporosis);
+• weakening of the bones (osteoporosis);

 • liver disease.

-Jorveza may cause typical side effects of corticosteroid medicines and may affect all parts of the body, particularly if you take this medicine at high doses and for a long time (see section 4).
+Jorveza may cause the typical side effects of corticosteroid medicines and may affect all parts of the body, particularly if you take this medicine at high doses and for a long time (see section 4).

 Additional precautions during treatment with Jorveza